 Most Value for Money Areas in Tennessee: Murfreesboro, TN

 Murfreesboro, TN, is located about 30 miles southeast of Nashville and has been noted as one of the fastest-growing areas in the state.
 Situated in Rutherford County, the city is home to Middle Tennessee State University (MTSU) and has plenty of outdoor activities and amenities, including a 12-mile greenway.
 Furthermore, Murfreesboro is a great city for families, as the public schools are rated higher than surrounding areas.
 Compared to other suburbs of Nashville, Murfreesboro is fairly affordable, the median home price is $246,000, and renters pay an average of $970 a month.

 High Home Prices in TN

-Curious what parts of Tennessee have high home prices?
-Below is a list of the top five most expensive home prices in Tenn currently on the market.
+Curious about what parts of Tennessee have high home prices?
+Below is a list of the top five most expensive home prices in Tennessee currently on the market.
 Just to give you a hint, a majority of them are located around Nashville.

 - 370 Vaughn Rd, Nashville, TN 37221 | List Price: $45,000,000.

 - 2423 Hidden River Ln, Franklin, TN 37069 | List Price: $16,500,000.